Visiting The Grand Palace in Bangkok, Thailand

 Queen Sirikit Museum of Textiles

-Recently opened, the Queen Sirikit Museum of Textiles was an inaugurated on the Queen’s 80th birthday.
+Recently opened, the Queen Sirikit Museum of Textiles was inaugurated on the Queen’s 80th birthday.
 The museum is an ode to the Thai silk and textiles industry that the Queen herself had helped develop.

 There are several other important buildings like The Museum of Emerald Buddha, Phra Thinang Phaisan Thaksin.
 Its where the coronation of each king takes place, the primary apartment and the living quarters amongst many others.